 Opioids and alcohol gave Jeff something that all his past achievements did not fulfill.
 It allowed him to be comfortable in his own skin.
 He shares how drug and/or alcohol consumption is different for someone affected by substance misuse disorder: “I think there’s a difference between somebody who suffers from the disease of addiction and somebody who can participate in using drugs or alcohol recreationally and not have a problem.
 For those of us who suffer from the disease, the use of drugs or alcohol is a tool by which we escape our reality, not a means by which we seek a good time.”

 Jeff was fortunate to receive treatment in 2006 and has now been sober for over a decade.
 Though he continues to experience pain from a physically taxing football career, he believes exercise and NSAIDs are powerful analgesics that are often overlooked in the management of chronic pain.
+People can check out top rated pain clinic in Huntsville, to get over any kinds of pain.

 Not only has Jeff successfully battled this disease, but he also uses his personal story and experiences to inspire others to seek and remain committed to recovery.
 Jeff works for Granite Recovery Centers, a New Hampshire based substance misuse disorder treatment provider.
 This comprehensive program treats individuals throughout all phases of recovery.
 The program focuses on the 12 steps then offers a bridge program, The Granite House, that continues to work on life skills necessary for community re-integration.
 Although getting quality treatment is a staple for those in recovery, Jeff states there are additional factors that need to be addressed to successfully combat the epidemic.